The Tribuna of the Uffizi (Zoffany): Persons shown

 The Tribuna of the Uffizi combines aspects of the British 18th-century conversation piece, or informal group portrait, with that of the predominantly Flemish 17th-century tradition of Wunderkammer and gallery views.
 Thus, the figures populating Zoffany's painting are all identifiable as connoisseurs, diplomats and visitors to Florence.
-The inclusion of so many recognisable portraits was criticized by Zoffany's royal patrons, and by Horace Walpole, who called it "a flock of travelling boys, and one does not know nor care whom."
+The inclusion of so many recognisable portraits was criticised by Zoffany's royal patrons, and by Horace Walpole, who called it "a flock of travelling boys, and one does not know nor care whom."

-The first group of people is centered around the Niccolini Madonna by Raphael.
+The first group of people is centred around the Niccolini Madonna by Raphael.
 From left, standing up, there are the picture's owner George Clavering-Cowper, 3rd Earl Cowper, Sir John Dick, 2nd Baronet, Other Windsor, 5th Earl of Plymouth and the painter himself Johan Zoffany, followed on the other side of the painting by Mr. Stevenson and his companion George Legge, 3rd Earl of Dartmouth, while sitting on a chair is Charles Loraine Smith and behind him, bended, Richard Edgcumbe.

 Two more connoisseurs are near the Satiro.
 The first is reported to be Joseph Leeson, 2nd Earl of Milltown, even if his portrait does not match in age and resemblance those in the National Gallery of Ireland by Pompeo Batoni, and Valentine Knightley.

-Further to the center of the painting Pietro Bastianelli, curator of the Uffizi Gallery, shows the Venus of Urbino by Titian to John Gordon, Thomas Patch who is apparently the man touching the Venus, but pointing to the figure of a male nude (believed to be a reference to Patch's homosexuality), Sir John Taylor and Sir Horace Mann.
+Further to the centre of the painting Pietro Bastianelli, curator of the Uffizi Gallery, shows the Venus of Urbino by Titian to John Gordon, Thomas Patch who is apparently the man touching the Venus, but pointing to the figure of a male nude (believed to be a reference to Patch's homosexuality), Sir John Taylor and Sir Horace Mann.
 The sitting man, looking back towards, is the Hon.
 Felton Hervey.

 The group around the Medici Venus include John Finch, Mr. Wilbraham (one of the sons of Roger Wilbraham of Nantwich), Mr. Watts, Mr. Doughty and, on the other side, Thomas Wilbraham (the second son) and James Bruce.